Assessment & Associated Regulations

 1.1 Allocation of Marks between Coursework and Final Examination

-For courses with a final exam the final exam and the work assessed during the semester/trimester shall each constitute not less than 40% and not more than 60% of the allocation of marks upon which the final grade is based.
+(c) For examinable courses, the continuous assessment and final examination shall each constitute not less than 40% and not more than 60% of the total allocation of marks across the assessment portfolio.

 1.2 Deadline for the Submission of Student Coursework